 What it is, how it works and where to buy

-The NHS provides comprehensive treatment to anyone, regardless of their ability to pay.
-Yet if you want to opt for private care, it can be costly, so that's where health insurance comes in.
+The National Health Service (NHS) provides comprehensive treatment to us all, regardless of our ability to pay.
+Yet if you want to opt for private care, that's where health insurance comes in, but it can be costly.
 It covers planned consultations, treatments and operations – be it hips, cataracts or ears.
 Yet it's a lifestyle choice, and it ain't cheap.
 This guide explains how it works, what to watch out for and how to keep costs as low as possible.

 1-min read on finding private health insurance